canonical/craft-artifacts/README.rst

    Applications should use spread for integration tests.

 # Finally, once all files are manually synced, actually sync the git history:
-   - ``git remote add starbase git@github.com:canonical/starbase.git``
+   - ``git remote add craft-artifacts git@github.com:canonical/craft-artifacts.git``
-   - ``git merge --allow-unrelated-histories starbase/main``
+   - ``git merge --allow-unrelated-histories craft-artifacts/main``
-   - ``git remote remove starbase``
+   - ``git remote remove craft-artifacts``
    - Don't forget to review all the new files and dirs that this merge adds - you'll want to delete a lot of them.
-   - When you merge, DO NOT squash, otherwise the starbase history will not be preserved.
+   - When you merge, DO NOT squash, otherwise the craft-artifacts history will not be preserved.